3lson/FDGA_MathsAccelerator/docs/xiong_log.md

 Finished ALU except for FDIV instruction, unknown reason as to why it's not working.
 To run the testbench, place tb_floating_alu.cpp in the obj_dir in the rtl folder and run the following:

+## 24/5/2025

+Created a regfile for the multithreading, doesn't seem to be writing properly yet but structure should be there

 ```
 verilator -Wall --cc floating_alu.sv --exe tb_floating_alu.cpp
 make -C obj_dir -j -f Vfloating_alu.mk Vfloating_alu